-The framework presented here consists of four phases and uses LuaTEX for the reasons outlined above.
-A high-level overview is given in Figure 3 showing the phases, their inputs and outputs and the type of user-specifiable constraints that are applicable in the different phases.
+The framework presented here consists of four phases and uses $LuaT_EX$ for the reasons outlined above.
+A high-level overview is given in Figure 3 showing the phases, their inputs and outputs, and the types of user-specifiable constraints that are applicable in the different phases.

+2.1.1 | Phase 1 (preprocessing)

-2.1.1.
-Phase 1 (preprocessing).
-The document, which consists of standard T_EX files, is processed by a T_EX engine without any modification until all implicit content (e.g., table of contents, bibliography, etc.) is generated and all cross-references are resolved.9 This implicit content is stored in auxiliary files by T_EX and reused as input in Phase 2 during the galley generation and again in Phase 4 when producing the optimally paginated document.
+The document, which consists of standard T_EX files, is processed by a T_EX engine without any modification until all implicit content (eg, table of contents, bibliography, etc) is generated, and all cross-references are resolved.^{††} This implicit content is stored in auxiliary files by T_EX and reused as input in Phase 2 during the galley generation and again, in Phase 4 when producing the optimally paginated document.